conduktor/conduktor-docs/src/pages/changelog/Console-1.34.0.md

 ### Quality of life improvements

 - Added selectors for key and value formats on the single Kafka message page, enabling the use of custom deserializers.
-- Creating resources owned by an application instance using an Admin API key now bypasses Self-service topic policies.
 - You can now see clusters referenced by each alert in the **Settings > Alerts** page.

 ### Fixes